lyrm/mrmime/README.md

   Local.[ w "romain"; w "calascibetta" ] @ Domain.(domain, [ a "x25519"; a "net" ])
 ```

 Documentation was done to help you to construct many of these values.
-Of course,
+Obviously,
-`Header` will be the module to construct an header:
+`Header` is the module to construct headers:

 ```ocaml
 let header =